spdk/spdk/README.md

 ~~~

 The options specified on the `make` command line take precedence over the
-default values in `CONFIG` and `CONFIG.local`.
-This can be useful if you, for
+values in `mk/config.mk`.
+This can be useful if you, for example, generate
-example, generate a `CONFIG.local` using the `configure` script and then have
+a `mk/config.mk` using the `configure` script and then have one or two
-one or two options (i.e. debug builds) that you wish to turn on and off
+options (i.e. debug builds) that you wish to turn on and off frequently.
-frequently.

 <a id="huge"></a>
 ## Hugepages and Device Binding